 Evidence of whether a particular function is essential includes, but is not limited to, the following:

 In addition, the relative importance of the specific functions for a particular position may differ according to how management implements the position locally.
 Variable factors may include tour, operation, mail volume, and the age and configuration of the facility.
-The essential functions of the job are determined on a case-by-case basis.
+The essential functions of the job are determined case by case.
 Do not assume that any two Postal Service jobs are necessarily alike even if the same standard position description applies to both positions.

 For example:

-Position descriptions, qualification standards, job preview videos, and job announcements can assist you to determine the essential functions of a job.
+Position descriptions, qualification standards, job-preview videos, and job announcements may be useful to determine the essential functions of a job.
 However, these materials generally describe the requirements of a job generically.
-You may need to interact with others and go beyond generic descriptions to ascertain the actual essential functions of a specific job in a specific facility.
+Also interacting with others and going beyond generic descriptions may help ascertain the actual essential functions of a specific job in a specific facility.

-The Essential Functions Review Worksheet is an optional tool that may help you to do the following:
+The Essential-Functions Review Worksheet (see Exhibit 261) is an optional tool that may be useful to do the following:

-When you use the worksheet, be sure to gather all relevant information about the job and its key responsibilities, including the position description and qualification standard or job announcement (see Exhibit 213(b)).
+When using the worksheet, be sure to gather all relevant information about the job and its key responsibilities, including the position description and qualification standard or job announcement (see Exhibit 213(b)).